sandeepgujela/React-Typescript-Timer/README.md

 # React-Typescript-Timer with Server Time
-This is simple CountDown Timer built with for react + Typescript. you can use Javascript Date or Server Time
+This is simple CountDown Timer built with react + Typescript. you can use Javascript Date or Server Time

 # USAGE